AIR Educators Start Here

 Ready for Launch

-Before taking flight, ensure the pilot understands:
+Before taking flight, ensure the pilot understands how to:

 • Start the Default Fly project